CHAPTER 6: KNOWLEDGE

 Rationalism and Empiricism

 Turn now to empiricism, particularly Locke's version.
 Locke's first task was to challenge the theory of innate ideas: none of our concepts, he argued, are inborn.
 Our mind is from birth like a blank sheet of paper, and it is only through experience that we write anything on it.
-One problem with innate ideas is that we can explain the origin of each one of them through experience.
+One problem with innate ideas, he said, is that we can explain the origin of each one of them through experience.
 The idea of God, for example, is not innate as Descartes supposed, but comes from our perceptions of the world around us.
 There is thus no reason to put forward the theory of innate ideas when experience explains these notions just fine.
 Locke also found fault with the rationalist position that we do not become aware of innate ideas until later in life.
-It's not clear how such ideas can linger in our minds for so many years before we can be conscious of them.
+It is not clear how such ideas can linger in our minds for so many years before we can be conscious of them.
 And by that time our minds have been flooded with experience, and a late-blooming innate idea wouldn't contribute anything to our knowledge of the world.
 Empiricists also challenged the rationalists' emphasis on deductive demonstration.
 We don't expand our knowledge by deducing new concepts from foundational ones, as mathematicians do.
 Geometry is the wrong model to follow.
 Instead, we acquire new knowledge through induction, such as making generalizations from our experiences.
 I hit ten light bulbs with a hammer and each breaks; I generalize from this that all similar light bulbs that I hit with a hammer will also break.
 We first perceive, then we generalize.
 We perceive some more, then generalize some more.
 That is how we push knowledge forward.

 C. THE DEFINITION OF KNOWLEDGE